Endriartono Sutarto: Controversies

 Endriartono Sutarto's decision to tender his post as TNI chief before his tenure completed came as a surprise for many.
-In October 2004 TNI Headquarters in Cilangkap confirmed the resignation and cited three conditions that Endriartono requested.
-TNI said in the letter submitted to then president Megawati Soekarnoputri Endriarto cited first the need for reorganization significance inside TNI, age factor (Endriartono's retirement had been extended for two years), and a successor from one of his chief of staffs.
+In October 2004, TNI Headquarters in Cilangkap confirmed the resignation and cited three conditions that Endriartono requested.
+TNI said in the letter submitted to then president Megawati Soekarnoputri Endriarto cited first the need for significant reorganization inside TNI, age factor (Endriartono's retirement had been extended for two years), and a successor from one of his chiefs of staff.

-After he retired, Endriartono took up a commissioner position at state oil company Pertamina but it did not last long because Endriartono resigned shortly.
-Circulating informations say it was discomforting for Endriartono to receive a huge amount of monthly salary from the company while he did not do much to earn it.
+After he retired, Endriartono took up a commissioner position at state oil company Pertamina but resigned shortly after.
+It was said that it was discomforting for Endriartono to receive a huge amount of monthly salary from the company while he did not do much to earn it.

 "I resigned my position in Pertamina because I saw how Pertamina did not deliver its best service to the public.
-Although it is a profit-oriented company but it did not mean that it solely seek profits since it manages natural resources that are strategic for public needs," said Endriartono.
+Although it is a profit-oriented company, it does not mean that it solely seeks profits since it manages natural resources that are strategic for public needs." said Endriartono.

-Air Force Marshall (Ret) Chappy Hakim believed that the decision must be made because Endriartono's principals and values that he clinged to collided with what he found inside the company once known as one of the most corrupt state enterprises.
+Air Force Marshal (Ret.)
+Chappy Hakim believed that the decision was made because Endriartono's principles and values that he clung to collided with what he found inside the company once known as one of the most corrupt state enterprises.